Economy of Palestine: Traditional industries

 A wide variety of handicrafts, many of which have been produced by Arabs in Palestine for hundreds of years, continue to be produced today.
 Palestinian handicrafts include embroidery work, pottery-making, soap-making, glass-making, weaving, and olive-wood and Mother of Pearl carvings, among others.
 Some Palestinian cities in the West Bank, particularly Bethlehem, Hebron and Nablus have gained renown for specializing in the production of a particular handicraft, with the sale and export of such items forming a key part of each city's economy.

+Stonecutting

 Stonecutting is a traditional source of income for the Palestinian economy.
 The annual average output per worker in the stone industry is higher than in any other sector.
 There are 650 stone production outlets in the West Bank, 138 of them in Beit Fajjar.
 The quarried material is cut into a rich range of pink, sand, golden, and off-white bricks and tiles known as Jerusalem stone.
+According to a 2014-2018 reported by the Palestinian Ministry of National Economy, the State of Palestine was the 12th largest producer of stone and marble globally, with an estimated 22 million square meters produced annually.